balab2020/js-functional-programming/README.md

 - result derieved from function callbacks in recursion way.
 - reducer becomes pure function & reusable

-This is then way, you start thinking in functional programming way by removing avoidable variables, logic.
+This is the way you start thinking in functional programming way.
+Functions are used to derived output from inputs.